The Bankrate promise

 What is a callable CD?

 If your CD is redeemed before it reaches maturity, you will still receive your full principal and the interest it has earned up to that point.
-However, you won’t earn all the interest you initially planned for and will have to reinvest your money somewhere else — potentially at a lower rate.
+However, you won’t earn all the interest you initially planned for and will have to reinvest somewhere else — potentially at a lower rate.

 How callable CDs work